playfulprogramming/playfulprogramming/content/blog/how-to-use-npm/index.md

 ### Installing Node {#installing-node}

-You can find pre-build binaries ready-to-install from [NodeJS' website](https://nodejs.org/en/download/).
+You can find pre-built binaries ready-to-install from [NodeJS' website](https://nodejs.org/en/download/).
 Simply download the package you want and install it.

 > If you're unsure which version of Node to go with, stick to the LTS release